apify/apify-client-python/docs/docs.md

   * **memory_mbytes** (`int`, *optional*) – Memory limit for the run, in megabytes.
   By default, the run uses a memory limit specified in the task settings.

+  * **max_items** (`int`, *optional*) – Maximum number of results that will be returned by runs of this task.
+  If the Actor of this task is charged per result, you will not be charged for more results than the given limit.

   * **timeout_secs** (`int`, *optional*) – Optional timeout for the run, in seconds.
 By default, the run uses timeout specified in the task settings.